starkware-bitcoin/zoro/packages/consensus/README.md

-# Bitcoin consensus in Cairo
+# Zcash consensus in Cairo

-This package is a Cairo library providing primitives for validating Bitcoin consensus.
+This package is a Cairo library providing primitives for validating Zcash consensus.

 It is structured as follows:
-* `types` module contains all Bitcoin specific entities (start your codebase tour with this folder) adapted for recursive verification;
+* `types` module contains all Zcash specific entities (start your codebase tour with this folder) adapted for recursive verification;
 * `validation` module contains most of the consensus validation logic;
-* `codec` module contains implementation of Bitcoin binary codec for transaction types.